julien6387/supvisors/docs/special.rst

 the ``address_list`` having the greatest expected *loading*.
 The aim is to maximize the loading of a node before starting to load another node.
 This strategy is more interesting when the resources are limited.

+When applying the ``LOCAL`` strategy, **Supvisors** chooses the local node provided that it is compliant with the ``address_list``.
+A typical use case is to start an HCI application on a given workstation, while other applications / services may be distributed over other nodes.

 Starting a process